 The Adeii Eichii Cliffs are about ten miles east of Cameron, AZ and run in a north/south direction for nearly thirty miles.
 The southern end of the Adeii Eichii Cliffs is also known as the Red Rock Cliffs.
-The area below the Adeii Eichii Cliffs to the west is called Ward Terrace, this is the area you will photogrpahing from.
-Ward Terrace contains many red and white striped hoodoos like those in Blue Canyon.
+The area below the Adeii Eichii Cliffs to the west is called Ward Terrace, this is the area of photographic interest.
+Ward Terrace contains many red and white striped hoodoos similar to those in Blue Canyon.

-Adeii Eichii and Red Rock Cliffs are in the Navajo Nation and a permit is needed to visit them.
+The Adeii Eichii Cliffs are in the Navajo Nation and a permit is needed to visit them.
 The permit can be obtained in Cameron at the Cameron Visitor Center located at the intersection of Highways 89 and 64 (SW corner).
 The visitor center is open five days a week from 8AM to 5:30 PM during the winter months.
-Iti si usually open seven days a week during the summer but the schedule varies.
-If you planm to pick up a permit on the weekend during the summer you should call +1 928 679-2303 to get their summer hours.
+It is usually open seven days a week during the summer but the schedule varies.
+If you plan to pick up a permit on the weekend during the summer you should call +1 928 679-2303 to get their summer hours.
 Permits are also available by mail, apply well in advance of your trip date.
 See the Navajo Nation Parks website for more details.
 Permits are $12.00 US per person per 24 hour period.
 Camping at the trailhead is included in the $12 pp fee since the permit is valid for 24 hours.

-The Adeii Eichii and Red Rock Cliffs areas are very rarely visited.
-When visiting the Adeii Eichii area I could find little evidence that anyone had driven there them in the past several months.
-I have not found any directions to the area on English language websites.
-There have been encounters in the past with local "landowners" who will deny access even if you have a valid Navajo Nation permit.
+The Adeii Eichii Cliffs area is rarely visited.
+On my first visit I found no evidence that someone had driven there in the past several months and there were no directions to the area on English language websites.
+On my last visit I saw some tracks in The Ducks area, and travel directions are now available in Laurent Martres excellent book' "Photographing the Southwest Volume 2 - Arizona, 3rd edition".
+There have been encounters in the past with local leaseholders in the area.
+They may deny access even if you have a valid Navajo Nation permit.
 The directions given below should minimize contact with locals.

-In view of the long and difficult drives to either the Adeii Eichii trailhead or the Hopi Clown I suggest you car camp at the trailhead or clown.
+In view of the long and difficult drive to the Adeii Eichii trailhead I suggest you car camp at the trailhead.
 Alternatively the Cameron Trading Post has a good restaurant, room rates are reasonable, and the wifi works!
 Tuba City also has good lodging.

 The Adeii Eichii Cliffs area is at 4,500 feet elevation, about 300 feet higher than Cameron, AZ.
 Due to the elevation difference Adeii Eichii's climate should be about 1-2° F colder than Cameron's.
-Here is historical temperature and rainfall data for Cameron:
+Historical temperature and rainfall data for Cameron can be found by clicking here.

-Unlike many locations in Arizona winters are reasonably mild with averages highs in January about 50° F. Summers are hot with average highs at 100° F and should be avoided.
+Unlike many locations in Arizona winters are reasonably mild with averages highs in January about 50° F. Summers are hot with average highs around 100°F and should be avoided.
 Cameron and Tuba City are in a very windy area of Arizona so March to May should generally be avoided though there will certainly be days with low winds.
 Fall is probably the best time to visit.

 Once in the area I suggest you hike to both the "Eye of the Needle" arch and "The Ducks".
 Both are about two miles from parking.
 There are no trails but the hiking is level and easy.
 Keep a GPS track so you can get back to your car after dusk.
 The Eye of the Needle is best at dawn in the winter months, or at dusk in the summer.
+Update 4/15/2019 - The Eye of the Needle collapsed sometime in Winter 2019 and is no longer a good destination.
+The Ducks and London Bridge are still worth visiting.
 The Ducks area is best in the spring/summer at dusk.
 There are many other formations of interest in this region but I have not yet had a chance to explore them.
+I have been told there area also dinosaur tracks.

-Here is an overview map showing the drives in to both Adeii Eichii and the Hopi Clown, and several areas of photographic interest:
+Here is an overview map showing the drive to the Adeii Eichii Cliffs and several areas of photographic interest:

 The maps below contain the entire Adeii Eichii Cliffs including the Red Rock Cliffs area.
 The topo map "The Landmark" covers the area in the Adeii Eichii that I photographed.
 It also contains the hike in.
 The Gold Tooth map is just north of The Landmark.
 There are probably good photo opportunities in this region as well.
 Cameron NE and Cameron SE cover the drive in.